Not a First-World Problem: COVID-19 in the Global South

 For most people in the global north (as well as affluent people in the global south) impacts can be hard, but they pale in comparison to the potential catastrophe that may afflict the poor in developing countries.
 In the global north, with the exception of marginalized groups, of those at higher risk of severe illness from COVID-19 and of frontline workers, sacrifices necessary to contain the pandemic and deal with its consequences are relatively mild.
 Access to essential and intensive care is higher in the global north; access to preventive items is widespread, including handwashing facilities, soap and hand sanitizers; consumption of essential goods and services (such as food and electricity) is unlikely to decrease substantially; and greater fiscal capacity allows governments to make up for income losses, to stimulate the economy and to borrow at lower rates.
 In addition, self-isolating at home is not as stressful due to the amount of space at home, as well as more resources that allow people to have fun or partake in relaxing activities.
 Education is not severely disrupted, since children have more educational resources at home and schools often maintain distance learning.
 Institutions in the global north are generally stronger, serving as a check against the influence of pandemic-negationists.

 In Brazil, for example, around 40% of workers have informal jobs, many of whom saw their income drop to zero overnight.
 In a survey conducted in 226 favelas in Brazil a few days after social distancing measures were introduced, around 70% of people reported a decrease of income, 72% said they did not have savings, and 86% reported they would have to sacrifice food consumption.
-Even worse impacts are likely to occur in India, where levels of income are lower and (excluding agriculture) are in the informal economy.
+Even worse impacts are likely to occur in India, where levels of income are lower and 78% of workers (excluding agriculture) are in the informal economy.
 Similar consequences should also be expected in Pakistan, where 70% of workers have informal jobs (also excluding agriculture).
-Due to the social distancing measures, these workers’ options are either to try and find work, which implies a risk of getting infected, or to stay at home and risk .
+Due to the social distancing measures, these workers’ options are either to try and find work, which implies a risk of getting infected, or to stay at home and risk having no income.

 In addition, the experience of a quarantine is completely different for the poor in the global south than it is for populations in the global north due to crowded housing, fewer options for indoor activities, and the difficulty of getting physical exercise.
 For the poor, both money and space are scarcer, making the quarantine probably unbearable for long periods.
 Tips circulating in Europe and North America about how to entertain children or to continue their education while at home, for example, are not as easily transferrable to poorer communities in the global south.